 Must incorporate Yi et al's taxonomy for visual interaction techniques.

 The output can be built using Tableau or D3.js.

 A final design report.

 A need to build an interactive visualization to reveal the meteorites that have fallen to Earth from outer space.
-Interactive Graphs establishes a dialogue between the user and the system as the user explores the data set to uncover insights.
-The data set is taken from "The Meteoritical Society" and can be found here.
+The data-set was taken from "The Meteoritical Society".
+It can be found here.

-- What’s the comparison of meteorite observed and found?
+What’s the comparison of meteorite observed and found (not observed falling)?

 I had a time constraint of two weeks to perform a research & development (used HTML5/CSS3, D3.js), and write an analysis report.

-I followed Few's taxonomy for plotting graphs.
-They're as follows:
+I proposed to incorporate Few's taxonomy for plotting graphs:

 I upheld Kosslyn's three goals for graph design as follows:

 Connecting with the audience - The interactive graph provides the comprehensive information about the dataset with meaningful interactions.